- The Pirate Party given mandate to form a new government (2. December 2016)

 We want your money!
 Just kidding.
 But seriously, if you want to make a donation to support the good work of the Icelandic Pirate Party, you can easily transfer a sum of your choosing to our bank account: 1161-26-4612 (ssn. for transaction: 461212-0690).

 The headquarters of the Icelandic Pirate Party are called Tortuga.
-Tortuga is located by the sea in Fiskislóð 31, 101 Reykjavík, Iceland.
-Our email is: firstname.lastname@example.org and our phone number is +354 564 2000.
+Tortuga is located in Síðumúli 23 (walk in from Selmúli), 108 Reykjavík, Iceland.
+Our email is: email@example.com and our phone number is +354 546 2000.

 Web Voting Portal: x.piratar.is